songwellxie/songwellxie.github.io/research.md

 ### Electrical Power System & Electronics
 * Power Operation & Market

-Under the direction of Prof. ChuanWen Jiang[http://eei.sjtu.edu.cn/en/Show.aspx?info_id=424&info_lb=326&flag=282], I currently occupied with short-term load forecasting by using Data Mining, based on the development state of one town.
+Under the direction of Prof. [ChuanWen Jiang](http://eei.sjtu.edu.cn/en/Show.aspx?info_id=424&info_lb=326&flag=282), I currently occupied with short-term load forecasting by using Data Mining, based on the development state of one town.
 I try to dig a mechanism between economic component and load consuming of one town when making generation plan.
 And the idea struck me when I participated in the research project,"Modeling and Application of Transition of Dual Economics in Henan State Grid", supported by National State Grid of Henan Province.

 * Three-Phase Grid-Connected Inverter of PV